The Agentic Project Harness

 Completion discipline

-git statusandgit diffto find the actual changed files - Inspect — look for edge cases, stale assumptions, missing tests, state leakage, and docs drift
+git statusandgit diffshow the actual changes, not memory. - Inspect.
+Edge cases, stale assumptions, missing tests, state leakage, docs drift.

-- Report — state files changed, checks run, and remaining risk
+- Report.
+Files changed, checks run, remaining risk.

-A lightweight completion_check.sh script prints dirty files, touched files, untracked files, conflict markers, debug/TODO markers, and large uncommitted files.
+A small completion_check.sh is enough: dirty files, untracked files, conflict markers, debug/TODO markers, large uncommitted blobs.
 Wire it into git hooks later.

 When context is tight, scale the pass down but don't skip it.
-Prioritize: money/payment state, auth/privacy, production/deploy risk, data correctness, runtime state, user-facing UX, docs/tests.
+Priority order: money/payment state, auth/privacy, deploy risk, data correctness, runtime state, user-facing UX, docs/tests.